Missouri CPA requirements

 - 18 semester (27 quarter) hours must be upper-level accounting

-The remaining 27 semester (40 quarter) hours must be in accounting or other areas of business administration such as business law, statistics, economics, finance, marketing, management, information technology and business communications.
+- The remaining 27 semester (40 quarter) hours must be in accounting or other areas of business administration including:

 Satisfactory completion of a written examination in professional ethics acceptable to the board shall be required for issuance of a Missouri license as a certified public accountant.

 Missouri CPAs must renew their license every three years.
 The cycle occurs October 1 - September 30 triennially.

 Missouri CPA CPE requirements